appsmithorg/appsmith-docs/website/docs/reference/widgets/form.md

 # Form

-This page describes how to use the Form widget as a container for other widgets that collect, validate, and submit user input.
+This page describes how to use the Form widget to collect, validate, and submit user input.

 <VideoEmbed host="youtube" videoId="UgpQ0ZOnzdg" title="How to use Form Widget" caption="How to use Form Widget"/>